 When each of these solutions has no use?

 Sylius is not advisable at the beginning of your journey with eCommerce.
-It requires a relatively big amount of work to establish your online shop and basic implementation might be expensive.
+It requires a relatively big amount of work to establish your online store and basic implementation might be expensive.

 Shopware can be used by beginners but sometimes requires a large budget – some plugins may cost thousands of euros and subscription models can be expensive too.
 Nonetheless, such price results from great quality and performance of this platform.